Abandoned SCI Cresson Prison (Morning Session) – Saturday, May 3, 2025

 This is a very historic and fun place to explore, and there’s a bit of something for everyone no matter the type of photography that you like to shoot.

-Since I’m often asked, drone photography is permitted on the property, and I am an FAA Part 107 certified drone pilot, so I’m happy to help with tips regarding drone photography and videography.
+Since I’m often asked, drone photography is permitted on the property.
+I am an FAA Part 107 certified drone pilot, so I’m happy to help with tips regarding drone photography and videography.
 Note that drone pilots will be required to follow all FAA and state rules during their visit.
 No last-minute refunds will be given if drone flying is not possible due to weather, temporary flight restrictions, or other factors out of the control of the instructor and the site owners (as you can still explore the site from the ground).

 It’s worth noting that while some clean-up has been done here, there are some very rough areas here that can present hazards for visitors.
 All guests will be required to sign two waivers (one for me and one for the site).
-Also, closed-toe shoes are required and masks are highly recommended (due to airborne hazards like mold in the buildings).
+Also, closed-toe shoes are required and masks are highly recommended (due to airborne hazards like mold and lead paint in the buildings).
 I would also highly recommend a strong flashlight/headlamp and a tripod for your camera.

 Because of these hazards, unfortunately, no one under 16 is allowed on this workshop.
-16 and 17-year-olds must be accompanied at all times by a parent or guardian and won’t be admitted without one Furthermore, all attendees must purchase a ticket regardless of whether they will be shooting photos or not.
+16 and 17-year-olds must be accompanied at all times by a parent or guardian and won’t be admitted without one.
+Furthermore, all attendees must purchase a ticket regardless of whether they will be shooting photos or not.

 This workshop will be a bit less structured than some of my other workshops due to the massive nature of the site.
 Maps will be provided to each attendee upon arrival, and I will be available throughout the day by phone if you need any assistance.
 I will also wander through the property trying to check in on as many people as possible during the event.